leo-arch/clifm/README.md

 Willingness to try something different is all you need.

-Unlike most terminal file managers out there, CliFM replaces the traditional curses interface by a simple command-line interface.
-It is a file manager, but also **a shell extension**.
+Unlike most terminal file managers out there, CliFM replaces the traditional curses interface (also known as TUI or text-menu based interface) by a simple command-line interface.<sup>1</sup> It is a file manager, but also **a shell extension**.

 Search for files, copy, rename, and trash some of them, but, at the same time, update/upgrade your system, add some cronjob, stop a service, and run nano (or vi, or emacs, if you like).